 Trail Conditions

-Before you ride, be sure you know what to expect.
+Before you ride, be sure you know what to expect

 Check the latest trail conditions here.
 If you want further detail, email jim@motutrails.co.nz.
 That way you'll know what to expect, as much as possible.
 Check the weather forecast too.
 If heavy rain or high wind is on the way, be prepared to delay — Pakihi Track especially is volatile terrain in a storm.

-Dunes Trail is open and in good condition.
+Dunes Trail is in good condition.

 Always remember, Dunes Trail is a two-way trail.
 Please keep left on all corners.